A theory of dormant opers on pointed stable curves -- a proof of Joshi's conjecture: The Hitchin-Mochizuki morphism

-By ~\cite{Har}, Chap.
-III, Theorem 12.11 (b), both the domain and codomain of $f_*^{(1)}(\omega_l)$ are locally free, and hence, the construction of the injection $f_*^{(1)}(\omega_l)$ is, in a natural sense, functorial with respect to any base-change over $S$.
-In particular, by applying the above argument where $S$ is replaced with various $S$-schemes, one concludes that $f^{(1)}_*(\omega_l)$ is {\it universally injective} with respect to base-change over $S$.
-Hence, $\mr{Coker}((f^{(1)}_*(\omega_l))$ is flat over $S$ (cf. ~\cite{MAT}, p.\,17, Theorem 1).
-It follows that the dual
+Hence, both the domain and codomain of $f_*^{(1)}(\omega_l)$ are locally free (cf. ~\cite{Har}, Chap.
+III, Theorem 12.11 (b)), and the formation of $f_*^{(1)}(\omega_l)$ is functorial with respect to $S$.
+By considering the above argument with $S$ replaced by various $S$-schemes, one concludes that $f^{(1)}_*(\omega_l)$ is {\it universally injective} with respect to base-change to $S$-schemes.
+In particular, $\mr{Coker}(f^{(1)}_*(\omega_l))$ turns out to be flat over $S$ (cf. ~\cite{MAT}, p.\,17, Theorem 1), and the dual